-Hospital says Chinese dissident Liu's cancer is in final stages
+Hospital says Chinese dissident Liu's cancer in final stages

-BEIJING The Chinese hospital treating sick Nobel Peace laureate Liu Xiaobo said on Saturday that his cancer is in the final stages and that a German and U.S. doctor had seen him and offered "full approval" of their treatment of him.
+BEIJING The Chinese hospital treating Nobel Peace laureate Liu Xiaobo said on Saturday his cancer was in the final stages and that a German and U.S. doctor had seen him and offered "full approval" of their treatment, though asked for him to be moved.

 Liu, 61, was jailed for 11 years in 2009 for "inciting subversion of state power" after he helped write a petition known as "Charter 08" calling for sweeping political reforms.